sahib/rmlint/docs/tutorial.rst

 This simply scans your current working directory for lint and reports them in your terminal.
 Note that **nothing will be removed** (even if it prints ``rm``).

-Despite it's name, ``rmlint`` just finds suspicious files, but never modifies the filesystem itself [*]_.
+Despite its name, ``rmlint`` just finds suspicious files, but never modifies the filesystem itself [*]_.
 Instead it gives you detailed reports in different formats to get rid of them yourself.
 These reports are called *outputs*.
 By default a shellscript will be written to ``rmlint.sh`` that contains readily